csci3251-2021/project-team-o/README.md

 ### Code :technologist:

 We are going to collaborate on GitHub and code using the C language!

+{% highlight c %} {% include_relative code.c %} {% endhighlight %}

 ### Contributors :family_man_woman_girl_boy: